Vapb/IBM-DATA-SCIENCE/README.md

-# IBM-DATA-SCIENCE
+# IBM DATA SCIENCE
-IBM DATA SCIENCE
+This repository is a combination of all exercises done in IBM Data Science Certificate